Christian-Vasilev/laravel-database-exports/README.md

 6. Run the following command to seed the data `php artisan db:seed`
 7. Run the following command to start your project `php artisan serve`
 8. Go to `http://localhost/`, register and use the export.
+9. To run tests use `php artisan test`

 ## Useful queries to ensure that data is right and exports works